 Values and behaviours are the guidebook for the mindset of the business – they set the drumbeat for consistent organisational behaviour.

-Values and behaviours are the guidebook for the mindset of the business – they set the drumbeat for consistent action.
-They give us balance and each value must be given equal standing.
-It is why I am never a fan of mnemonics as they tend to give employees one word to remember at the expense of taking time to remember each of the Values in turn.
+It’s why I am never a fan of mnemonics as they tend to give employees one word to remember at the expense of taking time to remember each of the values in turn.

 What does this mean for Employer Brand and EVP?

 Nothing happens in a vacuum.

 An employer brand creates the conditions for employees to want to go the extra mile.
 It allows the right culture to emerge.

 In his recent book Noise, psychologist Daniel Kahneman points to conditions that influence judgement.
 He examines how factors like mood, heating, environments, even the weather can influence the judgements people make.

 While employers cannot play God with the sun and the rain, they can eliminate some noise and create conditions that are right for the talent they wish to attract.

 The Employer Brand is the framework which anyone designing any part of the employee experience should use as their guide.

 Yes, this includes HR professionals.
 Many will be responsible for recruitment, onboarding, learning & development, reward and recognition and so forth, but it includes others too.